Baby Formulas That Contain Soy Can Lead To Severe Menstrual Cramps Later In Life, Study Finds

 “The link between soy formula feeding in infancy and menstrual pain in adulthood may be biologically plausible given that in the early months after birth, an infant’s reproductive system continues to develop and an infant’s nutrition primarily consists of breast milk and/or formula,” Upson told Reuters in an email.

-This is not the first study to focus on the potentially long-term effects soy baby formula.
+This is not the first study to focus on the potential long-term effects soy baby formula.
 A study published earlier this year showed that infants who were given soy-based baby formula as newborns had differences in reproductive-system cells and tissues compared to babies given cow milk formula or were breastfed.
 As Science Daily noted, the differences were not seen as a risk, but were still notable to researchers who believed that more study was needed.

 “The researchers say the differences, measured in the months after birth, were subtle and not a cause for alarm, but reflect a need to further investigate the long-term effects of exposure to estrogen-like compounds found in soy-based formulas,” noted the executive summary of the study.